farisNassif/FourthYear_TheoryOfAlgorithims/README.md

 ```

 In each bit position F acts as a conditional: if X then Y else Z.
 The other functions, G, H and I aren't too different from the F function.
-They function in bitwise parallell to produce their output in such a way that if the corresponding bits of X, Y and Z are independent and unbiased then as a result each bit of G(X,Y,Z), H(X,Y,Z) and I(X,Y,Z) will be independent and unbiasedb[[3]](https://tools.ietf.org/html/rfc1321).
+They function in bitwise parallell to produce their output in such a way that if the corresponding bits of X, Y and Z are independent and unbiased then as a result each bit of G(X,Y,Z), H(X,Y,Z) and I(X,Y,Z) will be independent and unbiased [[3]](https://tools.ietf.org/html/rfc1321).

 Each 16-word block is processed, A is saved as AA, B as BB, C as CC, and D as DD then the following additions are performed
 ```C